-During the first battle scene overseen by George S. Patton, he uses a pair of binoculars clearly marked "JAPAN".
+During the first battle scene overseen by Patton, he uses a pair of binoculars clearly marked "JAPAN".
 The US Military bought binoculars from Japan up until 08 Dec 1941 and most were used by the US Navy.

-In the scene following George S. Patton's speech, a child is trying to steal a dead soldier's wedding ring.
+After Patton's speech, a child is trying to steal a dead soldier's wedding ring.
 As he goes about this, the soldier's shoulder/arm muscles twitch visibly in reaction to the scorpions climbing on him.
 His head and eyelids can also be seen moving several times.

 In the first battle of the film, a high angle long-shot shows a German soldier following a tank who falls forward from the shock of an explosion that happens behind him.
 But he falls shortly before the blast.